 This option is great for businesses who want to tailor their employees learning right out of school to be suited to the company.
 Businesses who train their employees right out of the gate for their workflows often have less continuity and efficiency issues as the intern has only learned how to do those particular tasks in the style of your business.

 Intern and trainee programs are also less costly than a full salary of an experienced employee, saving businesses money.

 Just because you already have a job there doesn’t mean you aren’t in the hot seat, too.
 Particularly for hard-to-fill positions, stellar candidates won’t be interviewing for just one role.
 It’s important you as the interviewee are knowledgeable about the role and passionate about your business and vision.

 What’s the best recruitment process you’ve been in?
 What made it special?
 Tell us about it in the comments below!

-Have a look into our Management 3.0 Plus module to learn more about how to hire great people
+Have a look into our Management 3.0 Module to learn more about how to hire great people

 Photo: Marten Newhall (Unsplash)